apigee-127/swagger-tools/docs/CLI.md

 Swagger Tools provides a very simple command line interface that gives you access to some of the API features.
+Any time a command takes a file, the argument can be a path to a local file or even a URL to a remote file.  _(Only HTTP and HTTPS schemes are supported for remote files at this time.)_

 ## help